top of page

 The Business and Finance Section

-• This is likely the part that's newer territory for you
+• This is likely the part that's newer territory for you.
+We suggest taking this exam 1st, because its only 3 books.

-• Covers how to run the business side: contracts, estimates, money management
+• Covers how to run the business side: contracts, estimates, money management, depreciation, accounting methods, ect.

 • Think of it like learning to handle the office work you see your current boss dealing with